BIDS/colormap/index.md

    Of the 4 colorblind simulations below, the upper-left one -- "Moderate deuteranomaly" -- represents by far the most common form.
 It affects something like 5% of white men.
-(Well, this is a slightly simplification because some people will have somewhat stronger or weaker colorblindness, and this just picks a single point in the middle of the scale.
+(Well, this is a slight simplification because some people will have somewhat stronger or weaker colorblindness, and this just picks a single point in the middle of the scale.
 But that's good enough for present purposes.)

 B) A 3-dimensional visualization of the colormap spline through CAM02-UCS color space.
 This is more interesting in the interactive version.
+The little dots are equally spaced in the data space, so "perceptually uniform" in this plot means that the dots should be equally spaced in the visualization.
 In the interactive version (see below) you can click on the "Toggle gamut" button to see an outline of which colors are actually possible in sRGB.

 C) Example images colored with the test colormap (left column) and how it would be perceived by readers with the most common form of color